 When you log in to Datadog, you are taken to the Welcome page.
 Note the series of menu options on the left hand side.

-To set up Datadog to manage the metrics available from Kill Bill, there are just two steps: (1) install the Datadog Agent in Kill Bill, and (2) authorize the transfer of the complete Kill Bill metrics.
+To set up Datadog to manage the metrics available from Kill Bill, you’ll need to authorize the transfer of the complete Kill Bill metrics.

 Set Up the Authorization

 To authorize the sending of the Kill Bill metrics, it is necessary to edit two lines in this file:

 This file contains configuration information for tomcat, which manages the KillBill web applications.
 This is a small file.
 The two lines to be edited are:

 To find your API key:

 - Go to the Datadog Welcome page.

 - Scroll down to your email address in the left menu.